 Though not common, some infections can cause nerve damage in the head, which can lead to a tingling sensation.

 - shingles (herpes zoster)

 - loss of function

 - tingling or numbness in different areas of the body, including the head

 - drooping on one side of the face

-Sometimes, the trigeminal nerve can become irritated or compressed, which can cause numbness or tingling in the face.
+Sometimes, the trigeminal nerve can become irritated or compressed, which can cause numbness or tingling.

 Less commonly, some other conditions may cause a person to feel tingling in the head.
-Some of these are benign, while others are potentially dangerous.
+Some of these are benign, while others are potentially serious.

 These additional causes include:

-However, if the tingling persists or causes interruptions to a person’s life, they should speak to their doctor as soon as possible.
-Anyone experiencing the symptoms of a stroke or seizure should seek emergency medical attention.
+If tingling in the head persists or causes interruptions to a person’s life, it is best that they contact their doctor as soon as possible.

 Whenever a person is concerned about their symptoms, it is always best to speak to a doctor for a full diagnosis.